-Few-shot learning for deep neural networks is a highly challenging and key problem in many computer vision tasks.
+Training deep neural networks from few examples is a highly challenging and key problem for many computer vision tasks.
 In this context, we are targeting knowledge transfer from a set with abundant data to other sets with few available examples.
-We propose two simple and effective solutions: (i) dense classification over feature maps, which for the first time studies local activations in the domain of fewshot learning, and (ii) implanting, that is, attaching new neurons to a previously trained network to learn new, taskspecific features.
-Implanting enables training of multiple layers in the few-shot regime, departing from most related methods derived from metric learning that train only the final layer.
-Both contributions show consistent gains when used individually or jointly and we report state of the art performance on few-shot classification on miniImageNet.
+We propose two simple and effective solutions: (i) dense classification over feature maps, which for the first time studies local activations in the domain of few-shot learning, and (ii) implanting, that is, attaching new neurons to a previously trained network to learn new, task-specific features.
+On miniImageNet, we improve the prior state-of-the-art on few-shot classification, i.e., we achieve 62.5%, 79.8% and 83.8% on 5-way 1-shot, 5-shot and 10-shot settings respectively.